dlazesz/cfpdb/README.md

 # The rendered calendar

-Edit `conferences.yaml` in the _conferneces_ branch to add new conferneces!
+Edit `conferences.yaml` in the _conferences_ branch to add new conferences!

 The resulting calendar can be viewed at: https://dlazesz.github.io/cfpdb/